 - Do yard work, like shovelling snow, raking leaves, or landscaping

 - Walk dogs (yes, this is a talent; and honestly, what could be better than hanging out with a bunch of dogs?)

 Personally, I never really thought I had a lot of talents.
 But, in my final year of high school, I took up tutoring and started tutoring an elementary school student.
-As it turns out, it came naturally to me and ended up being a really easy way for me to make some money.
-I had a great time doing it, and even though I was initially just motivated to make money, in the end, the experience I gained and the satisfaction I got from helping this student were even more valuable.
+While it was initially just an easy way for me to make some money, it came naturally to me, and I had a great time doing it.
+In the end, the experience I gained and the satisfaction I got from helping this student were even more valuable.
 It was a win-win!

 Declutter (and maybe make money at the same time)

-Channel your inner Marie Kondo and declutter!
-What’s great about this is that it’s probably something you should do anyway before heading off to university.
-Whether or not you’re moving away from home, it’s still nice to come back to a bedroom that is neat and tidy (and has room for all your new university swag!).
+Decluttering has a few perks, and it's probably something you should do anyway before heading off to university.
+Even if you’re not moving away from home, it’s still nice to have a bedroom that is neat and tidy (and has room for all your new university swag!).

 Decluttering is something I always dread doing, but once it’s done, the feeling is incredible

-Before you discard your items, though, first try and make some cash off of them!
+Before you discard your items, you can first try and make some cash off of them!
 Kijiji or Facebook Marketplace are great places to put your stuff up for sale.
 It doesn’t take much effort, and you’ll be surprised what other people are willing to pay for your old stuff!

 Decluttering is something I always dread doing, but once it’s done, the feeling is incredible — it’s like a huge weight has been lifted off my shoulders.
 My family and I decluttered our whole house this past summer and had a huge garage sale.
 We had things from my childhood that I didn’t even remember.
 The things I thought would sell didn’t, and the things I didn’t think were worth trying to sell, sold.
 You really never know what people will buy!
 We only held the garage sale for three hours, and I made around $500!